braamBeresford/systemVerilogPong/README.md

 ### Features:
 * Output to VGA
-* Scorekeeping displayed for players
+* Scorekeeping displayed to TV for players
 * Physics of bouncing off walls and paddles